Refer to the following list for specific disposal information:

 Hot piranha solution should be allowed to cool in an open container, preferable overnight, in a working fume hood.
 A sign should be placed on the fume hood alerting people to the hazard.
 Once the solution is cool, it may be transferred to another glass container for pickup.
 This container must have a pressure-venting cap, as piranha will continue to off-gas.
 Label the waste bottle appropriately.

-Do not try to combine multiple batches of piranha solution into one waste container; Research Safety Hazardous Waste Services will pick up multiple containers.
+Do not try to combine multiple batches of piranha solution into one waste container; Hazardous Waste Professionals will pick up multiple containers.

 Chemicals that are considered reactive can react violently with air, water or other substances and also have the potential to explode.
 These chemicals include picric acid, sodium cyanide and sodium azide.